Alfresco/alfresco-content-app/docs/faq.md

 ## How often will this project be updated?

-This project will continue evolve as the Alfresco ADF evolves, with Alfresco and community developers contributing to its progress.
+This project will continue to evolve as the Alfresco ADF evolves, with Alfresco and community developers contributing to its progress.